 The Bourne Academy has been recognised for its excellent work in careers and is now one of the top 3 performing UK schools for the Gatsby Good Career Guidance the gold standard of careers guidance measurement.

-The Bourne Academy has yet again, successfully completed and achieved the Quality In Careers Standard, through Investor In Careers and are now full holders of the award for the next three years.
+The Bourne Academy has yet again, successfully completed and achieved the Quality In Careers Standard, through Investor In Careers and is now a full holder of the award for the next three years.
 The Bourne Academy has been accredited as “Fully meeting all the accreditation criteria, incorporating the Gatsby Benchmarks.”

 In 2013, Gatsby was commissioned to research what actions could improve career guidance in English schools and uses eight clear benchmarks as a framework for improving careers guidance.
 These have been well received by schools, government and a wide range of stakeholders.